ietf-rats-wg/eat/draft-ietf-rats-eat.md

 To give an example of one aspect of the difference, consider the association and life-cycle of key material.
 For authentication, keys are associated with a user or service and set up by actions performed by a user or an operator of a service.
 For attestation, the keys are associated with specific devices and are configured by device manufacturers.
-The reader is assumed to be familiar with the goals and security model for attestation as described in {{RATS.Architecture}} and are not repeated here.
+The reader is assumed to be familiar with the goals and security model for attestation as described in RATS Architecture {{RFC9334}} and are not repeated here.

 This document defines some common claims that are potentially of broad use.
 EAT additionally allows proprietary claims and for further claims to be standardized.